Erin Jackson of US 1st Black woman to win speedskating gold

 The silver went to Miho Takagi of Japan, while Angelina Golikova of the Russian team took the bronze.

-Jackson’s gold came after the native of balmy Ocala, Florida, slipped at the U.S. trials and shockingly finished third, putting her spot on the Olympic team in jeopardy.
+Jackson’s gold came after she slipped at the U.S. trials and shockingly finished third, putting her spot on the Olympic team in jeopardy.

-But teammate Brittany Bowe, another Ocala skater who finished first at the trials, gave up her spot on the team to ensure Jackson would get to compete in Beijing.
+But teammate Brittany Bowe, another Ocala skater who finished first at the trials, gave up her spot in the 500 to ensure Jackson would get to compete in Beijing.

 “She made a really big sacrifice for me,” Jackson said.
 “I’ll be grateful to her forever.”